 - To save time you can prepare the kohlrabi celery soup in advance in batches and freeze it or take it with you to the office.

-How to store kohlrabi and celeriac
+How to store those bulbs

 Kohlrabi: Remove the leaves, place it inside a plastic bag to keep its humidity and store it in the vegetable crisper drawer of your fridge for up to 2 to 3 months!
 Turnip cabbage with the leaves attached will still keep fresh in your fridge for up to 2 weeks.

-Celeriac: In the fridge it will last up to several weeks if kept loosely wrapped in plastic.
+Celeriac: In the fridge, it will last up to several weeks if kept loosely wrapped in plastic.

 Both vegetables store well and for an amazingly long time if they are kept cool and dark in your pantry.